dlt-green/node-installer-docker/CONTRIBUTING.md

 ### Branch: dev

 This branch is intended as an intermediate step for testing further developments before it is released.
 Major changes may not be made directly in this branch.
 This is more intended to test the release beforehand.
 It must be possible at any time to release the dev branch promptly or immediately (e.g. for node updates or hotfixes).
 Small changes without objection from the collaborators can be pushed directly, which have no impact on functionality.
-If it is uncertain whether the necessary number of reviews will be achieved, or if there are changes to the functionality, open a feature branch for that.
+If it is uncertain whether the necessary number of reviews will be achieved, or if there are changes to the functionality, open a feature branch for that (see next section).

-This branch can be tested with the "dlt.green-dev" installer
+This branch can be tested with the "dlt.green-dev" installer.

+Latest release from this branch can be found at:

 ```console
 https://github.com/dlt-green/node-installer-docker/releases/tag/dev-latest